 #5.
 Haphazard marketing collateral

 Is your flyer laced with typos and grammatical errors?
 Is there pertinent information missing from your invitations and ads?
 Do your graphics use outdated clipart and fonts?
 The bar has been raised, Team.
-There are too many on-line tools and free stock photo sites available – e.g. Canva, PicMonkey, Snapwire Snaps, Fancy Crave – to represent your Christian event with mediocre collateral.
+There are too many online tools and free stock photo sites (check copyright and attribution requirements) available – e.g. Canva, PicMonkey, Snapwire Snaps, Fancy Crave – to represent your Christian event with mediocre collateral.
 You’re not just representing your event, you’re representing Christ’s character and glory through the event (1 Corinthians 10:31).
 Need help?
 Drop us a line for a free consultation.

 #4.
 The regulars are too cliquey